 Please Note: The list provided below of Microsoft active directory alternatives is not arranged or ranked, I have simply listed the ad alternatives (earlier) that I know about and got better info about.

 List of Microsoft Active Directory Alternatives with “Useful Info”

 Here’s a list of 10 Best Microsoft Active Directory Alternatives with some useful info.
 Use the above-provided Table of content to directly jump to the Directory Service & Know More about it.

 Before I start my list, here are some of the resources and FAQ related to Active Directory (Might be helpful for you)

 Active Directory is a useful & paid service but there are few services that offers it for free.
 Some provide Free trials so that organizations can test, before they make a deal.

-So the conclusion is, every paid active directory services has free trial, and hence you can say active directory is free 🙂
+So the conclusion is, every paid active directory services have free trial, and hence you can say active directory is free.

 No doubt in the fact that everyone loves free stuff.
 But you need to figure out which is the best for your organization.